 - Equity: with every monthly payment, you are building equity rather than putting money in your landlord’s pocket

-- Tax Benefits: There are tax benefits to owning in every state, but Nevada You can deduct expenses such as property taxes and mortgage interest payments.
+- Tax Benefits: There are tax benefits to owning in every state.
 Please do consult your tax professional for more specific tax benefits.

 - Stability: Gain peace of mind knowing what your occupancy costs will be for 25 years.